 Commercial fertilizers are the prevalent source of nitrogen (N), phosphorus (P), and potassium (K) used on home lawns.
-These include fertilizers such as 10-10-10, 5-5-10, etc. Traditionally, 1 to 4 pounds of actual nitrogen per 1000 square feet of turf area have been applied to cool season turfgrasses every year, even when clippings are returned during mowing.
+These include fertilizers such as 10-10- 10, 5-5-10, etc. Traditionally, 1 to 3.5 pounds of actual nitrogen per 1000 square feet of turf area have been applied to cool season turfgrasses annually (depending on the species and the lawn use), even when clippings are returned during mowing.

-If the grasscycling technique is being used on turf, the lawn will still require a yearly application of fertilizer to look its best.
-On an average, dried clippings only contain 2 - 5 % N. However, this amount of N is slowly released and will not produce an immediate "greening-up" effect.
+If the grasscycling technique is being used on turf, the lawn will still require a yearly application of fertilizer to look its best but research indicates that you can often reduce the seasonal total by one-third when you recycle clippings.
+On an average, dried clippings only contain 2 - 5 % N. However, this amount of N is slowly released and will not produce an immediate “greening-up” effect.

 Even though an immediate visual response is not produced from recycling clippings, the long term effect from continuous additions of organic matter (clippings) should help improve the soil water holding capacity and fertility.
 For the homeowner, this translates to less time and money expenditures for fertilizer and water.